Urushiol-induced contact dermatitis: Cause

 Urushiol-induced contact dermatitis is caused by contact with a plant or any other object containing urushiol oil.
 The oil adheres to almost anything with which it comes in contact, such as towels, blankets, clothing, and landscaping tools.
-Clothing or other materials that touch the plant and then, before being washed, touch the skin are common causes of exposure.
+Common causes of exposure are clothing or other materials that touch the plant and then, before being washed, touch the skin.

-For people who have never been exposed or are not yet allergic to urushiol, it may take 10 to 21 days for a reaction to occur the first time.
-Once allergic to urushiol, however, most people break out 48 to 72 hours after contact with the oil.
+For people who have never been exposed or are not yet allergic to urushiol, it may take 10 to 20 days for a reaction to occur the first time.
+Once allergic to urushiol, most people break out 48 to 72 hours after contact with the oil.
 Typically, individuals have been exposed at least once, if not several times, before they develop a rash.
 The rash typically persists one to two weeks, but in some cases may last up to five weeks.